Costs & Eligibility to Live on Campus

 - Deposits, fees, and hall damage bills not paid on time may result in a student being removed from a residence hall.

 - Residents who demonstrate an inability to meet community living standards will not be allowed to return to the residence halls.

-- If a student withdraws from the university or residence hall, he or she must vacate the residence hall no later than 24 hours after withdrawal.
+- If a student withdraws from the university or residence hall, he or she must vacate the residence hall within 24 hours of withdrawal.